 “Potential pitfalls are best overcome by deploying an appropriate blend of technologies that are reliable and predictable without introducing too much weight or complexity in the technology stack,” says Kenty.

-Wild says that DRaaS is not a silver bullet and it should not be seen as a complete DR strategy in itself, but as part of a wider cloud strategy – of which DR often forms the first step.
+Wild says that DRaaS is not a silver bullet and it should not be seen as a complete DR strategy in itself, but as part of a wider cloud strategy – of which DR often forms the step.

 “Organisations should ensure that their DRaaS provider is resilient enough for needs with geographically separate and operationally diverse datacentres.
 Be certain on security.
-Have a DR plan in place,” he says.
+Have a DR in place,” he says.

 The next stage after DRaaS